Existence of moduli spaces for algebraic stacks

-To apply our existence results we will check $\Theta$-reductivity and $S$-completeness for the stack $\cM_{\cA}$ with respect to discrete valuation rings which are essentially of finite type over $k$.
+To apply our existence results we will check $\Theta$-reductivity and {\textsf{S}}-completeness for the stack $\cM_{\cA}$ with respect to DVRs which are essentially of finite type over $k$.
 The first step is to show that, as for module categories, $\bG_m$-equivariant objects can be interpreted as graded objects.
 Let us recall these notions.